Enjoy the Ride (Marie Serneholt album)

 Enjoy The Ride is the debut studio album from Swedish pop music singer Marie Serneholt, led by the first single and number two hit "That's The Way My Heart Goes".
 The album was released on March 29, 2006, debuting at number nine in Sweden, but falling quickly on the charts.
 The album's second single, "I Need A House", did nothing for the album's success despite peaking at number 40 on the Swedish Singles Chart and number two on the Swedish Download Chart.
 The album's third single "Oxygen" was premiered on radio in mid-October and the video was premiered on October 26.
 The single has been released as a digital download in Sweden but no official release date has been announced for a release on CD.

-Serneholt was said to be preparing for the international release of the album in Germany, Switzerland and other European countries, however plans for worldwide distribution never came to fruition, aside from the album being released in Taiwan as a limited edition.
+Serneholt was said to be preparing for the international release of the album in Germany, Switzerland and other European countries, but plans for worldwide distribution never came to fruition, aside from the album being released in Taiwan as a limited edition.